-- On "theeaglesnest" (Intranet) by accessing under "Links", followed by the "Ethics" link - -Contact information - -Code of Conduct/FAQs - -Univest Insider Trading Policy - Contact your Supervisor with any ethics questions or call Corporate Compliance with questions on any aspect of the Code of Conduct or for the confidential submission of any suspected misconduct. - Call the Ethics Hotline (215-799-2956) with any concerns about questionable accounting practices, internal accounting controls or auditing matters; all calls are kept confidential.
-Or, send anonymous written concerns about questionable accounting practices, internal accounting controls or auditing matters to: Ethics Hotline, P.O.
+- On the Nest by accessing under "Links," followed by the "Ethics" link. - Contact information. - Code of Conduct/FAQs - Univest Insider Trading Policy - Contact your supervisor with any ethics questions or call Corporate Compliance with questions on any aspect of the Code of Conduct or for the confidential submission of any suspected misconduct. - Call the Ethics Hotline (215-799-2956) with any concerns about questionable accounting practices, internal accounting controls or auditing matters; all calls are kept confidential.
+Or send anonymous written concerns about questionable accounting practices, internal accounting controls or auditing matters to: Ethics Hotline, P.O.
 Box 123, Telford, PA 18969-0123.

 Contact Information: Questions and signed certifications should be directed to Corporate Compliance; certifications may be done electronically.
-Contact Public Relations for any media interviews, public appearances or press releases.
-Direct investor relations questions to the Corporate Secretary, the Chairman or Public Relations.
+Contact Community Relations for any media interviews, public appearances, or press releases.
+Direct investor relations questions to the Corporate Secretary, the Chairman, or Community Relations.